usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-1/Management of Digital Service Delivery.md

 For this activity, read at least 2 of the articles listed above and use the discussion board to answer the following questions:

-1. How can government agencies balance agile flexibility with compliance requirements?
+1. How can government agencies balance Agile flexibility with compliance requirements?
 2. What are the most meaningful leading indicators for government IT project success?
-3. How can contracting officers create incentive structures that promote healthy agile behaviors in government contractors?
+3. How can contracting officers create incentive structures that promote healthy Agile behaviors in government contractors?
-4. When is it appropriate to pivot or terminate an agile initiative in government?
+4. When is it appropriate to pivot or terminate an Agile initiative in government?
 5. How do we measure public value in government digital services beyond traditional ROI?

 **Share Your Resources:** Use the course **discussion board** to share resources related to industry best practices.
 Did any of the articles mentioned above lead you to a new resource that could support your research into delivering high-quality digital services?
 If so, post a brief description and the link to the discussion board.
 You’re also encouraged to share any helpful resources you’ve discovered on your own during the course.
 Reviewing each other’s contributions can help build a stronger, shared knowledge base across the class.